lyle-morris-sudo/pixel/components/shell_right.md

 ### Keyboard

-The left panel is comprised of both expandable sections (often called “sub-menus”) and links to content.
+The left shell is comprised of both expandable sections (often called “sub-menus”) and links to content.
 All items can be reached by `Tab`.
 Toggling a collapsed section with `Space` or `Enter` expands it, which reveals additional links.
 Activating any of the links (with `Enter`) updates the main content area and puts focus back at the top of the page.
 The link becomes bold to show it is the current page.
 (It remains in the tab order, but can no longer be activated.)

-- Activating the switch button with `Enter` or `Space` toggles the display of the right panel.
+- Activating the switch button with `Enter` or `Space` toggles the display of the right shell.
 - Links are reached by `Tab` and activated by `Enter` key.
-Activating links or pressing `Esc` key closes panel.
+Activating links or pressing `Esc` key closes shell.

 ### Design recommendations

 #### Annotating the switcher button name

-When necessary, designers may need to change the icon-only switcher button’s name to match the right panel’s scope.
+When necessary, designers may need to change the icon-only switcher button’s name to match the right shell’s scope.
 Depending on the context of the design, common button names include “Switch site” or “App switcher”.

 ### Development considerations

 Keep these considerations in mind if you are modifying the component or creating a custom component.

-- The right panel is in a `<nav>` section.
+- The right shell is in a `<nav>` section.
-- All links in the right panel are in a `<ul>` structure, which provides additional information to assistive technologies.
+- All links in the right shell are in a `<ul>` structure, which provides additional information to assistive technologies.